netricsag/log4j-collector/docs/reports/id/post.md

 # Update a specific report

 Update a specific report with the new values provided.
+You can update everything or just a specific fields in the report.
+But the vulnerable Files will be flushed and set with the new values.

 **URL** : `/api/v1/reports/:id`